ankit1khare/LSTM-Practice/README.md

 # LSTM_Networks
-This is the code for "LSTM Networks - The Math of Intelligence (Week 8)" By Siraj Raval on Youtube
+This is the code for LSTM Networks taken from Siraj Raval's math of intelligence series on YouTube.
+It has been cal modified a little though and few minor syntactical errors were corrected.
 ## Overview

 This is the code for [this](https://youtu.be/9zhrxE5PQgY) video on Youtube by Siraj Raval as part of the Math of Intelligence course.
 This is an LSTM (long